The Professional Learning Program

 The professional development program includes the following features—some of them new:

-- Teachers must complete the equivalent of two days of professional development.
+- Teachers must complete the equivalent of two days of professional development (see attached equivalency chart: State and County PD Options).

-- Several university courses are available on-site this year, and teachers and administrators are eligible to receive full tuition (paid up-front) if they enroll in these courses.
+- University courses are available on-site this year, and teachers and administrators are eligible to receive full tuition (paid up-front) if they enroll in these courses.
 Information about the options will be e-mailed to teachers.

 - At teachers’ request, we have increased online professional development options.